Our trains

 There are a number of different types of passenger train used on the line between Crewe and Shrewsbury and the following notes are offered as a general guide without going into lots of engineering or train-spotters’ detail.
 If you really do fancy standing on the end of a draughty platform doing some ‘spotting’ there are far better sources of information in W H Smith’s on Crewe station, or from Amazon.

-With the exception of the swish loco hauled express between Holyhead and Cardiff especially run for the Welsh Assembly all ATW trains are Standard Class only and consist of Diesel Multiple Units.
+With the exception of the swish loco hauled express between Holyhead and Cardiff and alternate Manchester to Cardiff services, all TFW trains are Standard Class only and consist of Diesel Multiple Units.
 This means they are powered by diesel engines, mounted under the carriage floors, and can run coupled together with one driver at the front and a conductor at the rear controlling the doors on several units.
-On ATW, a unit may consist of one, two or three carriages.
-Each unit has a six-digit number which is on the end of the unit below the drivers window and comprises a three-digit class number – such as 158 – followed by the number of the unit in that class.
+On TFW, a unit may consist of one, two or three carriages.
+Each unit has a six-digit number which is on the end of the unit below the driver’s window and comprises a three-digit class number – such as 197 – followed by the number of the unit in that class.
 This explains and illustrates the various types that you can see at your local station.

 Class 150 at Crewe